 - 3.5 For the purposes of clause 3.4, notice of a meeting of the Council and of a committee of Council is to be published before the meeting takes place.
 The notice must be published on the Council's website, and in such other manner that the Council is satisfied is likely to bring notice of the meeting to the attention of as many people as possible.
-The business paper will be published on the Council website by 10am following the release of the business paper to the Mayor and Councillors under clause 3.7. - 3.6 For the purposes of clause 3.4, notice of more than 1 meeting may be given in the same notice.
+The business paper will be published on the Council website by 10am the first Monday after the previous meeting of Council. - 3.6 For the purposes of clause 3.4, notice of more than 1 meeting may be given in the same notice.